wagtail/wagtail/docs/reference/contrib/modeladmin/primer.rst

 ```

 Or, if you have a more complicated use case, where simply setting that
-attribute isn't possible (due to circlular imports, for example) or doesn't
+attribute isn't possible (due to circular imports, for example) or doesn't
 meet your needs, you can override the  ``get_url_helper_class`` method, like
 so: